shedletskying/shedletskying/README.md

 O9 - im a possible in denial non-switching osdd system, but i dont like using the term 'we' or 'us'.

+10 - collectively mike and bodily a minor.

 <div></div>

 <div align=center>